JAlcocerT/JAlcocerT/content/blog/outro-whatayear2025.md

     * *Examples:* Writing code in a programming language, facilitating a Scrum meeting, riding a bicycle, cooking a recipe, debugging software, performing a surgical procedure.

 4. The woman in the red dress - Matrix

+5. What are you afraid of loosing if you wont take any with you?

+6. Guesstimates

+7. Business KPIs: CAC, EBITDA, LTV, NRR,...

 An example?